zry98/movistar-home-hacks/researches.md

 I was able to download APKs but couldn't find a way to install them.
 I could read local files using the `file://` protocol (e.g. `file:///system/build.prop`) but when I try to open an APK file with `file:///sdcard/download/xxx.apk` it only gives me a toast saying that such files can only be accessed with HTTP(S) protocol.

+#### easycwmp

-Then I scanned the open ports on the device, found a HTTP service of `easycwmp` listening on port 7547, but it's protected with basic authentication.
-Later in the flash dump I found its credentials should be `easycwmp/easycwmp`, but it won't boot into the original Android-x86 after I wrote the dump back.
+I scanned the open ports on the device, found a HTTP service of `easycwmp` listening on port 7547, but it's protected with basic authentication.
+Later in the flash dump I found its credentials should be `easycwmp/easycwmp`, but it won't boot into the original Android-x86 after I wrote the dump back. [easycwmp](https://github.com/pivasoftware/easycwmp) is a [TR-069](https://en.wikipedia.org/wiki/TR-069) client, which usually should only appear in ISP-provided modems and routers, my guess here is that it's for the OS's OTA updates.
+That means it might be possible to take advantage of this service and flash custom firmware (Linux) **without having to disassemble the device and solder USB cable**.
+But unfortunately, I no longer have one with the original OS to do research on it.

 So far nothing useful, so I decided to try to get into the BIOS setup which I believe it should have one since it's x86.